dinschr/dinschrift-shop-api/README.md

 This repository is aimed at developers and integrators who want to route orders to Dinschrift via:
 - Custom internal merch tools
 - Staff uniform automations
-- Workflow automations (e.g., a webhook from Shopify to Zapier to Dinschrift)
+- Workflow automations (e.g., a webhook from Shopify to Zapier or Make, then to Dinschrift)

 ---